KristaButler/dragon-detective/README.md

 1.0 Constitues the first draft of the game.
 A bit of a proof of concept for myself and a chance to practice my React skills.
 I have many improvements planned for the future, including a version where you can play with friends and maybe even a mobile app version.

-You can play the game here:
+You can play the game here: You can play the game here: https://dragon-detective.kristathecoder.com/
-If you find a bug let me know by submitting it here:

 # Image Attribution